 Subfield Coordinator: Vinod Aggarwal

-International Relations at Berkeley focuses on the study of contemporary and historical problems in world politics.
-Our faculty and graduate students work on an eclectic set of substantive issues that frequently cross over between international relations theory, security studies, and international political economy.
+International Relations at Berkeley focuses on the study of contemporary and historical problems in world politics, including in international security and international political economy.

-Our methodologies are equally eclectic, ranging from socio-historical analysis to quantitative empirics and formal modeling.
-Much of our research is interdisciplinary, drawing from fields as disparate as economics, psychology, ecology, theology or history.
+Our methodologies are eclectic, ranging from socio-historical analysis to quantitative empirics to experiments to neuroimaging to formal modeling.
+Much of our research is interdisciplinary, drawing from fields as disparate as economics, psychology, sociology of religion, or history.
 We take theory seriously but not to the exclusion of interesting and important global problems.
 Our overarching goal is to contribute to an understanding of how international politics is organized and how it functions around substantive issues that matter to political actors and human beings.